Mononucleosis (Mono)Skip to the navigation

 Your symptoms will gradually improve over 2 to 3 weeks.
 You should be able to return to your normal activities within about a month.
 Let your symptoms be your guide.
 You may need to adjust your school and work schedule to take advantage of times when you feel more energetic.
 If you feel better, try to get back to your routine sooner.
 But remember not to push yourself.

 Over-the-counter pain relievers, including acetaminophen (such as Tylenol) and ibuprofen (such as Advil), may be used to relieve headaches and a sore throat.
-Do not give aspirin to anyone under the age of 20, because its use has been linked with Reye syndrome.
+Do not give aspirin to anyone under the age of 20, because its use has been linked with Reye syndrome, a serious illness.

 What to think about